 Passbolt for Google Chrome

-If you setup a Passbolt account using Chrome, you’ll be prompted to install the extension via a Github link.
+If you setup a Passbolt account using Chrome, you’ll be prompted to install the extension via Chrome webstore.
 Installation is simple and non-intrusive.
 When it’s done, you’ll see a small Passbolt logo in the top right-hand corner of the screen.